 I’ve experienced other forms of terror that can make a grown man, someone’s father, weep in the street and drop his hat like an afterthought, letting it roll into angry traffic.

 As a child and a young adult in ex-Yugoslavia, I lived so close to the civil war, I could feel its shallow breath on the back of my neck.
-Thousands of boys only a few years older than myself got drafted and returned home after months on the battlefield, either struck dumb by PTSD or in a coffin.
+Thousands of boys only a few years older than myself got drafted and returned home after months on the battlefield, either rendered speechless by PTSD or in a coffin.

 I lived through the economic sanctions and abject poverty, with no access to the basic necessities such as electricity, gas for cooking, fuel, oil, flour, salt.
 The whole world hated us, and we didn’t like ourselves much either.
 We couldn’t fly anywhere for years.
 There were times when we had to wipe our asses with newspapers (yes, toilet paper was a hot commodity back then, too).
 My family and I, and millions of our neighbors and compatriots, lived day after day with air raids and civil defense sirens painfully stapled into the bruised skin of our lives.